kyarik/relay/website/docs/guides/persisted-queries.md

     ```

-2. It generates a JSON file at the `<path>` you specify containing a mapping from query ids
+2. It generates a JSON file at the `<path>` you specify containing a mapping from query IDs
     to the corresponding operation texts.

 ```javascript